 Start by cooking the pasta to package directions (al dente) and reserve a cup of pasta water (make sure to salt the water!).
 Meanwhile, heat some oil in a large saucepan over medium heat.
 Fry shallots first and add garlic.
 Sauté until it's aromatic.

 Add a quarter cup of tomato paste (you can add more if you want a more tangy tomato flavor) and stir to combine.
+Or check out one of these tomato paste substitutes for alternatives!.
 Add red chili flakes.

 If using vodka, add a splash of vodka (~¼ cup, or 1 tablespoon vodka per 4 oz of pasta) and let it cook at least for 5 to 7 minutes for the alcohol to cook through.